-Begin your exploration of the American Deep South with an outbound flight to Atlanta, transferring to your overnight hotel on arrival where you will meet your group and local Tour Manager.
+Begin your exploration of the American Deep South with an outbound flight to Atlanta, transferring to your overnight hotel on arrival.

-Your first full day in the United States begins with a tour of the Martin Luther King Center and Church.
+Your first full day in the United States begins with a visit to the Martin Luther King Center.
 One of Atlanta's most famous sons, the Center provides a fascinating insight into the Civil Rights leader and the political repercussions of his famous movement in 20th century America.
 You also visit Ebenezer Baptist Church, where both King and his father were pastors.
-You then depart for nearby Chattanooga.
+You then depart for nearby Chattanooga by coach.

 Upon arrival in Chattanooga, transfer to the Tennessee Valley Railway Museum for an insight into the long and grand history of the great American railroad aboard a 'rolling museum'.
-The steam locomotive gives an insight into the history of the American railroad through the ages.
-Later, you board the Lookout Mountain Incline Railway for a charming and scenic journey to the summit of Lookout Mountain.
-This afternoon, return to Chattanooga, where you spend the night.
+The locomotive gives an insight into the history of the American railroad through the ages.
+Later, continue to your hotel, where you spend the night.

-After a free morning, board your flight at New Orleans airport and return to the UK, arriving on Day 10.
+After a free morning, board your flight at New Orleans airport and return to the UK, via New York, arriving on Day 10.

 Provisional departure and return times, where available, can be found together with dates and prices by clicking on the 'Prices & Availability' button.
 We will write to you around 10 weeks before your departure date with the precise meeting times for your tour group.